theodoreyong9/AIWA/README.md

   commit, same reasoning already applied to the WASM-rebuild bot.
   New whitepaper §28 update, Appendix H.36.
 12 new tests (6 +
   6).
 399 JS tests total, zero warnings.
+- **Adapted a real YourMine pattern-mining system for the idea agent (§28)**, after the user shared its actual source (`mine-patterns.js`/`ym-spec.json`) and asked directly whether it inspired further work.
+Two real, structural reasons it couldn't be ported directly, both confirmed before writing any code: YourMine mines one centralized `files.json` manifest — AIWA's module registration is permissionless and DAG-replicated, with no equivalent centralized, crawlable list, so unlike the GitHub-trends bot, this couldn't be an external scheduled bot at all; and `ym-spec.json` is built to feed a model code-generation templates (`skeleton_by_intent`) — code generation stays outside AIWA's confirmed AI scope, already stated more than once this revision.
+  **`module-pattern-miner.js`** mines whatever real modules THIS domain already has in its own materialized registry, using already-hash- verified source (`loadVerifiedModuleCode` — a real integrity guarantee the YourMine original's raw, unverified fetch never had), and reports which real `ctx` primitives (confirmed directly against `module-sandbox.js`'s own real construction, not the YourMine original's different surface) real modules actually use — and, genuinely new, **which are never used by any mined module at all** — a concrete "nobody's tried this mechanism yet" hook, distinct from a category gap.
+Deliberately stops at frequency data: a dedicated test confirms the rendered prompt never contains a code skeleton or the word "skeleton" anywhere.
+  Bounded to 20 modules, wired into `main.js` the same lazy, cached, never-blocking way as the trends fetch, reusing the exact same hash-verifying fetch `mountModule()` itself uses to run a module at all.
+New whitepaper §28 update, Appendix H.37.
+16 new tests (11 + 5).
+  415 JS tests total, zero warnings.